fivetran/dbt_reddit_ads_source/models/docs.md

 {% docs source_relation %}
 The source of the record if the unioning functionality is being used.
 If not this field will be empty.
 {% enddocs %}

+{% docs account_conversions_report %}
+Provides a summary of conversion events at the account level, aggregating key metrics by event and day.
+{% enddocs %}

+{% docs stg_reddit_ads__account_conversions_report %}
+Provides a summary of conversion events at the account level, aggregating key metrics by event and day such as view-through and click-through conversions.
+{% enddocs %}

+{% docs avg_value %}
+The average value of conversions over a given period.
+{% enddocs %}

+{% docs click_through_conversion_attribution_window_month %}
+The total click-through conversions attributed, for the given month-long window.
+{% enddocs %}

+{% docs click_through_conversion_attribution_window_day %}
+The total click-through conversions attributed, for the given day-long window.
+Not included by the package by default.
+{% enddocs %}

+{% docs click_through_conversion_attribution_window_week %}
+The total click-through conversions attributed, for the given week-long window.
+Not included by the package by default.
+{% enddocs %}

+{% docs event_name %}
+The name of the conversion event or action being tracked, such as a purchase, form submission, or sign-up.
+This field categorizes different conversion types within the dataset.
+{% enddocs %}

+{% docs total_items %}
+The total number of items involved in a conversion event.
+This is typically used in e-commerce reports to track the quantity of products sold during a conversion.
+{% enddocs %}

+{% docs total_value %}
+The total monetary value associated with a conversion event.
+{% enddocs %}

+{% docs view_through_conversion_attribution_window_month %}
+The total view-through conversions attributed, for the given month-long window.
+{% enddocs %}

+{% docs view_through_conversion_attribution_window_day %}
+The total click-through conversions attributed, for the given day-long window.
+Not included by the package by default.
+{% enddocs %}

+{% docs view_through_conversion_attribution_window_week %}
+The total click-through conversions attributed, for the given week-long window.
+Not included by the package by default.
+{% enddocs %}

+{% docs ad_group_conversions_report %}
+Provides a summary of conversion events at the ad group level, aggregating key metrics by event and day.
+{% enddocs %}

+{% docs stg_reddit_ads__ad_group_conversions_report %}
+Provides a summary of conversion events at the ad group level, aggregating key metrics by event and day such as view-through and click-through conversions.
+{% enddocs %}

+{% docs ad_conversions_report %}
+Provides a summary of conversion events at the individual ad level, aggregating key metrics by event and day.
+{% enddocs %}

+{% docs stg_reddit_ads__ad_conversions_report %}
+Provides a summary of conversion events at the individual ad level, aggregating key metrics by event and day such as view-through and click-through conversions.
+{% enddocs %}

+{% docs campaign_conversions_report %}
+Provides a summary of conversion events at the campaign level, aggregating key metrics by event and day.
+{% enddocs %}

+{% docs stg_reddit_ads__campaign_conversions_report %}
+Provides a summary of conversion events at the campaign level, aggregating key metrics by event and day such as view-through and click-through conversions.
+{% enddocs %}